Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Overview.rst

 .. note::
     Flow filters can also be registered with the Ascent runtime by applications outside of Ascent.

-What Types of Mesh Data Does Ascent Does Ascent Use?
+What Types of Mesh Data Does Ascent Use?
 ----------------------------------------------------
 Ascent supports several different data types, and has adapters for converting between them.